microsoft/react-component-toolkit/README.md

 ```
 Manual installation requires .env file to be configured to enable Azure Open AI/Open AI and APIM Widget functionality.
 An example .env.empty file is included, fill out the correct values and copy/rename to .env.
+If you use cross tenant AD authentication, also ensure you fill in the correct tenant id in the .env file.
 ```

 Pre-requisites: Latest stable release of Node.js